-2.5 Related Processes
+2.6 Related processes

 Historically, a wide variety of point process models have been proposed and applied to applications involving diverse subsets, particularly in settings where the items can be seen as points in a physical space and diversity is taken to mean some sort of "spreading" behavior.
 However, DPPs are essentially unique among this class in having efficient and exact algorithms for probabilistic inference, which is why they are particularly appealing models for machine learning applications.
-In this section we briefly survey the wider world of point processes and discuss the computational properties of alternative models; we will focus on point processes that lead to what is variously described as diversity, repulsion, (over)dispersion, regularity, order, and inhibition.
+In this section we briefly survey the wider world of point processes and discuss the computational properties of alternative models; we will focus on point processes that lead to what is variously described as diversity, repulsiveness, (over)dispersion, regularity, order, and inhibition.

-2.5.1 Poisson Point Processes
+2.6.1 Poisson point processes

-Perhaps the most fundamental point process is the Poisson point process, which is depicted on the right side of Figure 2.1 [32].
-While defined for continuous \mathcal{Y} , in the discrete setting the Poisson point process can be simulated by flipping a coin independently for each item, and including those items for which the coin comes up heads.
-Formally, where $p_i \in [0,1]$ is the bias of the i-th coin.
-The process is called stationary when p_i does not depend on i; in a spatial setting this means that no region has higher density than any other region.
+Perhaps the most fundamental point process is the Poisson point process, which is depicted on the right side of Figure 2.1 (Daley and Vere-Jones, 2003).
+While defined for continuous $\mathcal{Y}$ , in the discrete setting the Poisson point process can be simulated by flipping a coin independently for each item, and including those items for which the coin comes up heads.
+Formally, where $p_i \in [0, 1]$ is the bias of the ith coin.
+The process is called stationary when $p_i$ does not depend on i; in a spatial setting this means that no region has higher density than any other region.

-$$\mathcal{P}(\boldsymbol{Y} = \boldsymbol{Y}) = \prod{i \in \boldsymbol{Y}} p_i \prod{i \notin \boldsymbol{Y}} (1 - p_i), \qquad (2.75)$$
+$$\mathcal{P}(\boldsymbol{Y}=Y) = \prod{i \in Y} p_i \prod{i \notin Y} (1-p_i), \qquad (2.81)$$

-A random set Y distributed as a Poisson point process has the property that whenever A and B are disjoint subsets of \mathcal{Y} , the random variables $Y \cap A$ and $Y \cap B$ are independent; that is, the points in Y are not correlated.
-It is easy to see that DPPs generalize Poisson point processes by choosing the marginal kernel K with $K{ii} = p_i$ and $K{ij} = 0, i \neq j$.
+A random set Y distributed as a Poisson point process has the property that whenever A and B are disjoint subsets of $\mathcal{Y}$ , the random variables $Y \cap A$ and $Y \cap B$ are independent; that is, the points in Y are not correlated.
+It is easy to see that DPPs generalize Poisson point processes by choosing the marginal kernel K with $K{ii} = p_i$ and $K{ij} = 0, i \neq j$ .
 This implies that inference for Poisson point processes is at least as efficient as for DPPs; in fact, it is more efficient, since for instance it is easy to compute the most likely configuration.
 However, since Poisson point processes do not model correlations between variables, they are rather uninteresting for most real-world applications.